pergolafabio/Hikvision-Addons/hikvision-baresip/README.md

 There is another way!!!

 In asterisk you can define an TRUNK, to register on the primary indoor station, Asterisk will act then as an indoor extension just like a real indoor device... so the call comes in, your first indoor stations starts ringing, and will forward the call to Asterisk.
-For some reason the video is not forwarded... no idea why ... that's why I created this addon... , just to have video in the call on the softphones...
+For some reason the video is not forwarded... no idea why ... that's why I created this addon to have video in the call on the softphones...

 Advantages: